flaming-codes/crane-app/otel/README.md

    npm run dev
    ```

-   The app will run at `http://localhost:5173`.
+   The app will run at `http://localhost:5173` (or `http://localhost:5174` if 5173 is occupied).

 3. **Start the Collector**
    Run the OpenTelemetry Collector with the provided config:
    ```bash
    otelcol --config otel-collector-config.yaml
    ```
-   (Ensure you have the `otelcol` binary in your path, or download it from [OpenTelemetry Releases](https://github.com/open-telemetry/opentelemetry-collector-releases/releases))
+   (Ensure you have the `otelcol` binary in your path, or download it from [OpenTelemetry Releases](https://github.com/open-telemetry/opentelemetry-collector-releases/releases).
+Note: The provided config assumes the app is running on port 5174.)

 ## Instrumentation